 Step 3: What threats does the wetland already face?

 Wetlands in Queensland face a great variety of existing threats and pressures and these pressures will be exacerbated as climate changes.
 Each wetland and wetland system will be affected by different pressures and only some will be of concern.

 Step 4: How will the threats and processes change?

 Having established a clear sense of the vital processes in and around the wetland, as well as the existing threats it faces, it is possible to get a sense of how these will change over time under various climate scenarios.
-The Department of Science, Information Technology, Innovation and the Arts offers regionally-specific projections of likely climate impacts in Queensland for a number of IPCC warming scenarios.
+The Department of Environment and Science offers regionally-specific projections of likely climate impacts in Queensland for a number of IPCC warming scenarios.

 The Critical Decade and sections of the IPCC’s Fourth Assessment Report offer further detail from a national perspective.
-In Queensland, experts recently workshopped wetland-specific impacts.
+In Queensland, experts have workshopped wetland-specific impacts.
 Refer to the report Assessing Climate change risks and identifying adaptation priorities.

 It is important to note that existing threats may change, as will existing processes, and that new threats may also emerge as weather patterns and species distribution shift.
 Human systems will also be impacted by climate change, and the adaptive strategies used to cope with a drier climate (e.g. more dams, levees, desalination and water re-use) may present new pressures on wetlands.

 Once the changes that the wetland is likely to face have been established, key risks can be determined and plans to minimise impact can be made.